How Many Mortgage Payments Can You Miss Before Foreclosure?

 Experience is critical with a cash transaction.
 Look for a buyer who has worked with sellers like you before, as a home in pre-foreclosure may come with extra complexities.
 Also, check their online reviews and ask for proof that they have the funds to close.

 💡 Tip: To ensure you're getting fair terms, request multiple offers — and always read the fine print.
-A free service like Clever Offers can connect you with vetted cash buyers, saving you the time and hassle of gathering competing quotes on your own.
+A free service like Clever Offers can connect you with vetted cash buyers, saving you the time and hassle of screening them on your own.

-📉 Option 3: Ask you lender for a short sale
+📉 Option 3: Ask your lender for a short sale

 Pros